ajwills72/rmip/docs/part2-overview.md

 ## Ethics

-The students wrtite a detailed description of their methods; the discussion and approval of this document by staff provides a practical insight into ethics in these fairly innocous studies.
+In Part 2, students write a detailed description of their methods; the discussion and approval of this document by staff provides a practical insight into ethics in these fairly innocous studies.